Barbershop (film): Plot

-On a cold winter day in Chicago, Calvin Palmer Jr. (Ice Cube) decides he has had enough of trying to keep open the barbershop his father handed down to him.
+On a cold winter day in Chicago, Calvin Palmer Jr. decides he has had enough of trying to keep open the barbershop his father handed down to him.
 He cannot borrow, revenues are falling, and he seems more interested in get-rich-quick schemes to bring in easy money.
-Without telling his employees or the customers, he sells the barbershop to a greedy loan shark, Lester Wallace (Keith David), who secretly plans to turn it into a strip club.
+Without telling his employees or the customers, he sells the barbershop to a greedy loan shark, Lester Wallace, who secretly plans to turn it into a strip club.

-After spending a day at work, and realizing just how vital the barbershop is to the surrounding community, Calvin rethinks his decision and tries to get the shop back - only to find out Wallace wants double the $20,000 he paid Calvin to return it, and before 7 pm that day.
-Right after he admits to the employees that he sold the barber shop, and that it would be closing at the end of the day, the police arrive to arrest one of the barbers, Ricky (Michael Ealy).
+After spending a day at work, and realizing just how vital the barbershop is to the surrounding community, Calvin rethinks his decision and tries to get the shop back - only to find out Lester wants double the $20,000 he paid Calvin to return it, and before 7 pm that day.
+Right after he admits to the employees that he sold the barber shop, and that it would be closing at the end of the day, the police arrive to arrest one of the barbers, Ricky.

-Ricky is accused of driving his pickup truck into a nearby market to steal an ATM, but it's revealed that his cousin J.D.
-(Anthony Anderson) committed the crime after borrowing Ricky's truck.
+Ricky is accused of driving his pickup truck into a nearby market to steal an ATM, but it's revealed that his cousin J.D. committed the crime after borrowing Ricky's truck.
 As this would be Ricky's 'third strike', he could be sentenced to life in prison.
 Calvin uses the $20,000 from Lester to bail Ricky out of jail, but because J.D. was going to let Ricky take the fall without remorse, Ricky is still angry.

 Calvin reveals that he found a gun in Ricky's locker in the barbershop and shows it to him.
 They stop the car and Ricky throws the gun into the Chicago River, proving that he does not want to get into any more trouble.
-Then they both go to confront Lester, as well as J.D. and Billy (Lahmard Tate), who took the ATM to Lester's place without his knowledge, still trying to pry it open.
+Then they both go to confront Lester, as well as J.D. and Billy, who took the ATM to Lester's place without his knowledge, still trying to pry it open.
 Calvin and Ricky demand that Lester give the barbershop back.

-Angered, Lester orders his bodyguard Monk (Kevin Morrow) to pull out his gun.
+Angered, Lester orders his bodyguard Monk to pull out his gun.
 The police arrive just in time to save Calvin and Ricky and arrest J.D. and Billy.
 Calvin and Ricky see the ATM, and get a $50,000 reward for returning it to police.
 They get the money, and the barbershop reopens with even better business than before.
-In the meantime, Calvin's wife Jennifer (Jazsmin Lewis) has given birth to a baby boy.
+In the meantime, Calvin's wife Jennifer has given birth to a baby boy.